-Product Title: Chugwater Site, Moose Creek Bluff, Alaska, The

-The Alaska District Corps of engineers sponsored excavation and testing of this National Register site in 1982 and 1983.
+Product Title: Chuqwater Site, Moose Creek Bluff, Alaska, The tion and testing of this National Register site in 1982 and 1983.
 These efforts are continuing in an ongoing field school sponsored and funded by the University of Alaska at Fairbanks.
 Students are taught excavation and survey methodology, artifact analysis, curation techniques, and Alaskan archeology.
 Several publications on this have been produced.
 An article on this was submitted to Archaeology in 1987.